CGermanSoto/springboot-security-open-template/readme.md

 security.cors.allowed-headers=Authorization,Content-Type,Accept-Language
 ```

-Create `.env` file in the root of the application
+Create `.env` file in the .devcontainer folder of the application

 ```.env
 POSTGRES_USER=#your-database-user